 Today, however, as central banks start to raise rates again, the curve is starting to flatten.
 If the spread between 10-year maturities and two-year maturities dips into negative territory, it tends to indicate an economic recession.

 Economy is late cycle

-The managers say that, in the US in particular, many consumers appeared to spend their stimulus cheques on goods, exacerbating shortages and supply chain problems and, the managers think, pulling forward demand.
+In the US in particular, many consumers appeared to spend their stimulus cheques on goods, exacerbating shortages and supply chain problems and, the managers think, pulling forward demand.
 As this situation reverses, and goods move more freely, inventories may be too high.
 Inflation is one factor that is impacting on consumers’ spending power.

 HDIV’s duration shifts naturally through the managers’ asset allocation decisions.
 At the back end of 2021, they felt that loans did not offer attractive returns.
 The dramatic shift in market sentiment has now created an opportunity here, however.

 Figure 7 shows how HDIV’s asset allocation has evolved since its launch in 2007.
 A recent uptick in the exposure to loans and a modest shift from investment grade to high yield is evident.
 Overall, the managers think that the portfolio, with a bias to good-quality, BB-rated debt, is well-positioned should we see a hard landing.
 They are happy to maintain the level of gearing, which makes a significant contribution towards the trust’s revenue account.

 Defaults are still running at historically low levels.
 However, the managers are not unduly worried about the prospects of a significant spike in defaults as the economy slows.
 They point out that, compared to the global financial crisis – when we saw the last spike – base rates are much lower, and interest cover covenants are set at lower levels.